mcataford/lambda-boilerplate/README.md

 ## Local development

-To get started, hit the bootstrap script with `. script/bootstrap`.
-This will set up a Python 3.8 virtualenv set up with some basic tools that will make your life easier.

 The base Lambda handler is at `src/base.py` and all the Terraform configurations are in `infrastructure`.

 [Read more about Sceptre](https://sceptre.cloudreach.com/latest/index.html://www.terraform.io/docs/index.html)

 [Read more about AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html)

-### Invocations
+### Tooling

-This template uses PyInvoke, all commands are of the format `inv <command> <parameters>`.

-Use `inv --list` for the full list of commands.
+All the tooling is implemented using the [One Script to Rule Them All](https://github.com/github/scripts-to-rule-them-all) paradigm and can be found under `script`.

 ## Deployment

-Deployment is in three steps: on first setup, you will need to make sure that your `bootstrap` environment is ready via `inv cloud.apply bootstrap`.
-Then, you should upload your lambdas' source with `inv cloud.pack` and `inv cloud.push`.
-Finally, you can deploy your application resources with `inv cloud.deploy app`.
+Deployment is in three steps: on first setup, you will need to make sure that your `bootstrap` environment is ready via `PROJECT=bootstrap . script/apply`.
+Then, you should prepare your source code package (dependent on the language and framework you're using, you have to supply this bit!) and `ARCHIVE=<path-to-zip> . script/push`.
+Finally, you can deploy your application resources with `PROJECT=app . script/apply`.

 ## Contributing